OUR NEWSLETTERS

 Intent:

-Our curriculum vision statement outlines our broad goals for maths, whereas below our whole school curriculum progression map gives a detailed breakdown of what each year group is taught.
-Below this there is also an overview of the different units of work that each year group covers.
-You can also download these documents at the bottom of the page or click in the top right corner to expand it into a new window.
+Our curriculum vision statement outlines our broad goals for maths, whereas our whole school curriculum progression map gives a detailed breakdown of what each year group is taught.
+There is also an overview of the different units of work that each year group covers.
 At the bottom of the page, you can also find the national curriculum statements for each year group to download should you wish to view them.

 Implementation:

-The central principal that underpins White Rose Maths is a ‘journey to mastery’, which is why we chose this scheme of work to organise the teaching of mathematics at Navigation.
-Helping pupils along that journey is not always easy, so we use a variety of strategies and approaches to help them, but all are underpinned by some organising principals and themes that allow for consolidation and building on previous learning.
+The central principal that underpins our maths curriculum is teaching for mastery.
+Key to our approach is the shared belief that all children can be successful mathematicians, regardless of starting points.
+The journey to mastery is not always easy, so we use a variety of strategies and approaches to guide pupils, but all are underpinned by the following organising principals and themes that allow for consolidation and building on previous learning.

 Mastery

 Mastery of anything – playing an instrument, speaking a new language, mathematics – takes a very long time.
-That is why we talk about the ‘journey to mastery’, rather than ‘having mastered’.
-For example, children start learning to add in early years and keep developing their skills over many years – from single digit numbers, to multi-digit numbers, then decimals, then fractions, then negatives, addition in different units (such as time calculations '35 minutes after 12:45pm').
-It would take several years to master addition, arguably one of the most basic concepts in mathematics.
-So in order to help learners on that journey, we do is break the journey down into small steps, spending time carefully considering each.
-Through intelligent practice and building up experience of different contexts, gradually we move towards mastery where pupils are fluent in the unfamiliar and can apply their skills in any new situation.
+That is why we like to think of it in terms of the ‘journey to mastery’, rather than ‘having mastered’.
+For example, children start learning to add in early years and keep developing their skills over many years – from single digit numbers, to multi-digit numbers, then decimals, then fractions, then negatives.
+So in order to help learners on that journey, we break it down into small steps, spending time carefully considering each.
+Through repetition and varied practice, gradually we move towards mastery where pupils are fluent in the unfamiliar and can apply their skills in new situations.

 Time for consolidation

-In most schools, the demands of the curriculum mean time is an issue and covering the full content of the curriculum in the depth can pose a challenge.
-Our approach to maths is designed to give time to think about a topic, develop understanding and also to realise that perfect mastery will not have been achieved by the end of the unit, whatever its length.
-The small step approach is designed to ensure that students will come back to topics time and time again, both within the study of the same area of mathematics and in other areas so that they will continue to deepen their understanding through this revisiting and interleaving.
+Our approach to maths is designed to give children space and time to think deeply about an area of maths, develop their understanding and also to realise that perfect mastery will not have been achieved by the end of the unit, whatever its length.
+The small step approach is designed to ensure that students will come back to topics time and time again, both within the particular unit of study and in other units so that they will continue to deepen their understanding through this revisiting and interleaving, as well as make connections between different areas of maths.

 Mixed ability grouping

-Whilst good teaching can occur in sets and mixed attainment grouping, copious educational research, and our own experience of previously setting children in maths have shown that all children benefit from mixed attainment grouping.
-It is important to remember that even in sets, there is always a wide range of prior attainment and students have different needs.
-Equally, to dispel a common myth, teaching for mastery does not mean we do not differentiate (providing different adjustments or work for children based on their current attainment and needs), but we do aim high for all students.
-By teaching in a more inclusive manner, we ensure that no student is denied access to particular aspects of the curriculum.
-Similarly, it would not be appropriate for some students to work only on fluency, others on reasoning and a select few on solving problems.
-We believe all students should have opportunities to develop reasoning and solve problems as well as develop fluency.
-Differentiation can also be achieved, for example, through varying the degree of support provided, using enabling and extending questions and providing or asking for alternative representations whatever type of grouping a school chooses to adopt.
-We have found that this has approach has also improve the self-confidence of our pupils and it has provided strong outcomes for all.
+Guided by educational research and our own experiences, we believe all children benefit from mixed attainment teaching.
+Teaching for mastery does not mean we do not differentiate (providing different adjustments or work for children based on their current attainment and needs), but we do aim high for all students.
+By teaching in a more inclusive manner, we ensure that all children are exposed to different representations, to reasoning and to problem solving, whilst also achieving fluency.
+Differentiation is achieved through varying the degree of support provided, using enabling and probing questions, providing alternative representations and giving pupils opportunities to deepen their understanding where appropriate.
+We have found that this has approach has also improved the self-confidence of our pupils and it has provided strong outcomes for all.

 Concrete Pictorial Abstract

-Pictorial is the 'seeing' stage.
-Here, visual representations of concrete objects are used to model problems.
-This stage encourages children to make a mental connection between the physical object they just handled and the abstract pictures, diagrams or models that represent the objects from the problem.
-Building or drawing a model makes it easier for children to grasp difficult abstract concepts (for example, fractions).
-Simply put, it helps students visualise abstract problems and make them more accessible.
+Pictorial: Visual representations of concrete objects are used to model problems.
+This stage encourages children to make a mental connection between physical objects and the abstract pictures, diagrams or models.
+Building or drawing a model can make it easier for children to grasp difficult abstract concepts (for example, fractions) or to interpret complex word problems.

-Abstract is the 'symbolic' stage, where children use abstract symbols to model problems.
-Students will not progress to this stage until they have demonstrated that they have a solid understanding of the concrete and pictorial stages of the problem.
-The abstract stage involves the teacher introducing abstract concepts (for example, mathematical symbols).
+Abstract: Abstract symbols are used to model problems.
 Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols (for example, +, –, x, ÷) to indicate addition, multiplication or division.

 Impact: